NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurocontainers/datalad.md

 aliases:
 - /docs/getting-started/neurocontainers/datalad
 description: >
-  Neurodesktop containers can be used with datalad
+  Use Neurodesktop containers with DataLad and ReproNim's containerized workflows.
 ---

+# Using Neurodesk Containers with DataLad
+This page explains how to use [DataLad](https://www.datalad.org/) and the [ReproNim containers](https://github.com/ReproNim/containers) with Neurodesk tools.

-## install datalad, datalad-containers, and ReproNim containers repo
+## Install DataLad, datalad-container, and the ReproNim containers repository
 ```bash
 conda install datalad
 pip install datalad_container